State Dept briefing gets heated as reporter asks if Biden admin taking credit for Trump accomplishments

 The heated exchange came after the Biden administration on Friday added a layer of sanctions to a Russian vessel and the shipowner for their work Nord Stream 2.

-An Associated Press reported took State Department spokesman Ned Price to task Monday for suggesting that President Joe Biden was responsible for a policy that had started under the Trump administration.
+An Associated Press reporter took State Department spokesman Ned Price to task Monday for suggesting that President Joe Biden was responsible for a policy that had started under the Trump administration.

 Price, highlighting a report sent to Congress, said some 18 entities have engaged in "good faith efforts" to scale back their involvement in Nord Stream 2, a controversial $11 billion pipeline project designed to transmit Russian natural gas to Germany.